twitchfy/twitchfy-docs/src/content/docs/guides/chatbot/auth-twitch.md

 :::

 :::tip
-If you use the `Authorization Code Grant Flow` you will receive a `code` field.
-With this code you have to generate the `user token`.
+If you are using the `Authorization Code Grant Flow` you will receive a `code` field for later generating the user token with a request.
-With Twitch API you can generate the token with few steps.
+Within Twitchfy you can generate rapidly generate the token.

 ```ts showLineNumbers copy wrap